Browse by Medical Category

 Our subspecialist maternal-fetal physicians have in-depth expertise in all areas of high-risk obstetrics, as well as the skills and experience to treat critically ill women and perform the most complex childbirth-related procedures.

-Massachusetts General Hospital offers a variety of classes and other educational resources to help new and expectant parents prepare for childbirth and early parenthood.
+The OB/GYN Department offers a variety of classes, including childbirth, breastfeeding and infant CPR, along with other educational resources to help new and expectant parents prepare for childbirth and early parenthood.

 The links below provide more information about conditions related to pregnancy.

 Amenorrhea is a menstrual condition characterized by absent menstrual periods for more than three monthly menstrual cycles.

 The most common type of breast infection is lactational mastitis, which causes a woman’s nipples to become cracked and sore when she is breastfeeding.
 Nonlactational mastitis is similar to lactational mastitis but occurs in nonlactating women.